 2 3.5oz Lindt chocolate bars 78% Dark Chocolate, chopped

-3. With your browned butter in a bowl, whisk in the 2 tablespoons of vegetable oil, bot sugars, and the vanilla.
+3. With your browned butter in a bowl, whisk in the 3 tablespoons of vegetable oil, both sugars, and the vanilla.
 Whisk in each egg one at a time. (make sure the mixture is not too hot at this point so you don’t scramble the egg!)
 In a separate bowl, whisk together the flours, baking soda, and sea salt.
 Gradually add the flour mixture to the butter mixture.
-Lastly, stir in the chopping chocolate.
+Lastly, stir in as much of the chopped chocolate as you’d like.

-4. Form your cookie dough balls and place on baking sheet, chill for 30 min.
+4. Form your cookie dough balls and place on baking sheet, chill for 30 min. (don’t skip this step!)
 While the dough is chilling, preheat the oven to 350.
-Once chilled, bake for 9 minutes.
+Once chilled, bake for 10 minutes.
 When they come out of the oven, lightly bang the cookie sheet a few times on the counter, shake it back and forth, to encourage the cookie to settle flat and the melty dark chocolate to spread and pool.
 I also took my spatula and very very gently give a small press to the tops.
-Let cool on the sheet for 5 minutes before moving to a plate.
+Let cool on the sheet for 5 minutes before moving to a plate. (don’t skip this step either, the cookies will be too soft to remove from the baking sheet at first.)

-5. Sprinkle the warm cookies with extra sea salt, making sure to get some in the chocolate pools!
+5. Sprinkle the warm cookies with extra sea salt if you’d like, making sure to get some in the chocolate pools!

 These are incredible warm!
 I loved heating them up in the microwave the next day.